cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 The grant system at Urbit is usually funded by Tlon, the company that develops Urbit.
 We propose to fund the project ourselves (if Tlon decides to add to our funding, we will be glad, as we believe that our idea benefits both projects) with the following:

-- A liquid payment of 1500$ in ETH to the day of payment (to be payed out upon completion of the task)
+- A liquid payment of 1500$ in ETH to the day of payment (to be payed out upon completion of the task);
-- A stake in Cyber in CYB Tokens equals to: 1.5 GCYB (to be payed out after the launch of the mainnet)
+- A stake in Cyber in CYB Tokens equals to: 1.5 GCYB (to be payed out after the launch of the mainnet).

 The proposal should and will include:

-- A short background story, explaining what is needed to be created, referencing to this post
+- A short background story, explaining what is needed to be created, referencing to this post;
-- A description of waht the cyber~Urbit app should look like
+- A description of what the cyber~Urbit app should look like;
-- A resource guide (links to necessary documentation)
+- A resource guide (links to necessary documentation);
-- Contribution guidelines
+- Contribution guidelines;
-- The size of the proposed bounty
+- The size of the proposed bounty.

 We assume that the work on such a solution should take between 1 - 3 weeks.
 The hack should be: